The Szemeredi-Trotter Theorem in the Complex Plane: Introduction

+A result by Beck~\cite{B:83} follows from the Szemer\'edi-Trotter theorem by purely combinatorial arguments, and hence it generalizes to the complex plane.

-\begin{coro} There exists an absolute constant $c_1>0$ such that, for any $n$ points in the complex plane, at least one of the following two statements holds true \begin{itemize} \item there are at least $c_1n^2$ complex lines incident to at least two points, \item there is a complex line incident to at least $n/100$ points. \end{itemize} \end{coro}
+\begin{coro} There is a constant $c_1>0$ such that, for every set of $n$ points in $\C^2$, at least one of the following two statements holds. \begin{itemize}\itemsep -2pt \item There are at least $c_1n^2$ complex lines, each of which is incident to at least two points. \item There is a complex line incident to at least $n/100$ points. \end{itemize} \end{coro}